bersamabule/teaching-scheduler-6/docs/project-status.md

 - Testing coverage is incomplete
 - Date placeholder (e.g., June 14, 2023) needs updating

-This status summary was last updated on August 1, 2024.
+This status summary was last updated on March 28, 2025.